hoodieblanket/learningJourney/Lets Learn Python/Lets Learn Python.md

 ---

-Creating subclasses is useful when you are creating another entity or class blueprint you want to keep separate but the main class information is still relevant.

-Following the same example of Employee, you would have key roles such as **Manager** and **Developer** who are **employees** but they will have slight differences in their blueprints
+**Key Notes**
+- Take advantage of free code by utilising inheritance to grab code if required by going up the chain of command

-Changing variables in the **subclass** does not leak into the main class or other class and this means the changes won't have **unexpected consequences** as you apply unique changes to each blueprint.
+- Changing variables in a subclass does not impact the main or other classes.
+- Using super() to inherit code from a parent class and then have the subclass initiate new code in combination for that unique subclass object
+- print(help(specific_class)) will show the method inheritance order.

 Subclasses allow us to re-use code for free without needing to write it out again and allows us to adjust that unique subclass or blueprint with its own special arguments specific to that blueprint.

 Using **super()** to call on a higher order of class to inherit the arguments or code from there and re-use that code in your new subclass.
 In the below example, it shows that we use super().__init() to let the **parent class** handle the initialisation of *first, last, pay* and then we have the **subclass** handle the initialisation of **programming language**

+**Example subclass #1**
 ```python
 class Employee: